Non-Abelian and Type-A Conformal Anomalies from Euler Descent

 From the background-field perspective, restricting to Riemannian geometry amounts to considering only a subset of $SO(2n+1,1)$ background gauge fields, namely those satisfying the Cartan constraints of vanishing dilatation gauge field and torsion.
 One might therefore wonder whether, under this restriction, anomaly matching conditions should be correspondingly weakened, so that only the anomaly on the constrained (Riemannian) background space must be matched.

 In this work we adopt a different standpoint.
-We treat conformal symmetry as a genuine non-abelian global symmetry $SO(2n+1,1)$, and we demand ’t Hooft anomaly matching for the full symmetry, without imposing any constraints on the background fields or on the associated currents.
-This is in the original spirit of anomaly matching: a theory with a global non-abelian symmetry should remain consistent upon coupling to arbitrary background gauge fields for all generators of the symmetry.
-In the present case, this requires matching the conformal anomaly even in backgrounds with torsion or a non-vanishing Weyl gauge field, where neither the background fields nor the currents satisfy the Cartan constraints.
+We treat conformal symmetry as a genuine non-Abelian global symmetry $SO(2n+1,1)$, and we demand ’t Hooft anomaly matching for the full symmetry, without imposing any constraints on the background fields or on the associated currents.
+This is in the original spirit of anomaly matching: a theory with a global non-Abelian symmetry should remain consistent upon coupling to arbitrary background gauge fields for all generators of the symmetry.
+In the present case, this requires matching the conformal anomaly even in backgrounds with torsion or a non-vanishing dilatation gauge field, where neither the background fields nor the currents satisfy the Cartan constraints.
 Anomaly matching is therefore a consistency condition on the path integral under coupling to arbitrary background gauge fields for the symmetry, independent of any geometric interpretation of those backgrounds.